Wednesdaysama/evolutionary_adaptation/workflow_notebook.md

 iqtree: 23 genomes spend 53.5 mins (can not use nohup)

      iqtree2 –s ./concatenated_alignment
-upload the fasttree_file, RAxML_bestTree.result and concatenated_alignment.treefile to [ITOL](https://itol.embl.de/upload.cgi) to make visualized phylogenetic trees.
+upload the fasttree_file, and concatenated_alignment.treefile to [ITOL](https://itol.embl.de/upload.cgi) to make visualized phylogenetic trees.
 Or using [R](https://posit.cloud/spaces/485061/content/all?sort=name_asc).

 ## 3 annotate genes via Metaerg with --mode usage
 #### 3.1 run metaerg on the cloud